 These affairs can last anywhere from six months or more (even years).
 It’s possible in this situation that affairs have happened in the past but were not properly dealt with, but rather swept under the rug and ignored.
 If you’re in your “mid-life crisis” stage, then these affairs are more probable to happen.
 Sometimes these affairs are a “self-esteem boost,” a way to reassure the individual they still “got it.”

 How To Save Your Marriage

 At first sight, these affairs might seem overwhelming to heal from.
 As intimidating as it seems, focus on the fact that all problems are on the table.
 Both of you are now aware and giving the attention the relationship needs.
 Think of your coping habits.
 Obviously, they haven’t worked.
 So try something new.
 Try the exact opposite.
 If you normally explode, take deep breaths and count internally.
 If you’re the silent type, try allowing your voice to be heard.

 I always recommend professional help when dealing with infidelity, so part of recovery might be getting into couples therapy and really addressing the root issues beneath the affair.
 These affairs are smack in the middle of the “infidelity ladder” that Andrew G. Marshall writes in his book.
 This is why if you’ve experienced an affair that is lower on the ladder to address it.
 If not, then that affair could turn into this type of affair.
 Worse, if you have had this type of affair and it is not addressed, it can turn into a Tripod or even and Exit Affair.

 If you’re struggling from any type of affair there are resources out there.
-I have an affair recovery freebie by subscribing to Millennial Mrs. and Mom of all the resources I’ve collected over two years.
-Another resource I highly recommend is Affair Recovery.
+A resource I highly recommend is Affair Recovery.
 I’ve personally talked to Sam and he is so helpful and his video’s on youtube are such a guide through the turmoil after discovery/disclosure.